 The Corporation holds a net proceeds royalty ("NPR") of 15% on the Regent property, and under certain conditions, is entitled to a sliding scale gold equivalent bonus payment should RMC take Regent into production.
 Regent is located 2.5 km northwest of the Denton-Rawhide Mine, operated by RMC.
 The Denton-Rawhide Mine began operations in 1990.
-According to RMC, gold and silver production is ongoing, as RMC has expanded the heap leach pads and is currently expanding operations.
+According to RMC, gold and silver production is ongoing at the Denton-Rawhide Mine.
+RMC reports that they are currently expanding operations including developing a general mine plan and preparing a Mining PoO for Regent.

-The NPR is calculated on net profits from Regent, after RMC recovers \$3,000,000 in upfront cash payments to Pilot Gold and its development costs to take Regent to production.
+The NPR is calculated on net profits from Regent, after RMC recovers \$3,000,000 in upfront cash payments made to Pilot Gold and its development costs to take Regent to production.